1. Narrow Your Focus

 This mother grew up during the depression and always had a fear of not having enough.
 No matter how much she accumulated materially, she never felt that she had enough.
 The six hair dryers made her feel safe from her fear, even if they didn’t work.

 When we don’t feel safe on the inner level, then we try to make ourselves feel safe on the outer level, and clutter is one way of doing that.
-Whether it’s things, such as hair dryers, or information, such as in magazines and newspapers, clutterers do not trust that they will have what they need.
+Whether it’s things, such as hair dryers, or information, such as in magazines and newspapers, clutterers do not trust that they will have what they need, when they need it.
 In addition, clutterers may be resistant people who see messiness and clutter as a way of not being controlled by someone who wants them to be neat.

 HEALING THE ADDICTION TO CLUTTER